| Technical

 |

-| Writing for Online Courses
+Writing for Online Courses

-down technical information to basic terms. |
+down technical information into basic terms.

-other projects.
+others.
 How the team works together, and how team members

-of writing expected at this level of development.
+of writing expected.
 Many times

 Course Developers are shown a technical procedure